 The design forms the basis for the sustainability plan and - together with the more detailed assessments of the various legacy parts - a specific action plan was defined.
-It is of utmost importance not to wait for implementing these actions until the end of the project but act now in order not to lose momentum when the project is over.
+In the last phase of the project several actions were put into motion and have already resulted in tangible results concerning the vision, the legacy elements and the light-weight organisation.

-ANNEX 1 WORKSHOPS
+ANNEX 1 WORKSHOPS AND SGB MEETINGS